 Do You Accept My Insurance?

-I am currently an in-network provider with most of the plans offered by Cigna, United Healthcare and UMR.
+I am currently an in-network provider with most of the plans offered by Optum Behavioral Health, including United Healthcare and UMR.
 As an in-network provider I have agreed to accept the maximum allowable fee set by these companies.

 I am required to collect the portion of that fee identified as a “deductible”, “co-pay” or “co-insurance” amount at the time of our session.
 It’s your responsibility to contact your insurance carrier representative to determine the amount of this fee.
 For tips on this conversation, see “What Questions Do I Need to Ask My Insurance Company Representative” below.